cmdalbem/ciclomapa/docs/SEO_PLAN.md

 - **Dedicated paths** e.g. `/cidade/:slug` with redirects from legacy `/:city`.

 3. **Visible (or prerendered) copy** for supported cities: heading + short paragraph + bullets + OSM/contribute links — not only `sr-only` text.
+   - This also powers LLM answers: add a small “TL;DR” paragraph and 3–6 bullet points that can be quoted without the map UI.
 4. **Dynamic `<link rel="canonical">`** in JS (e.g. extend `documentMeta.js`) when a governed city is active; default `https://ciclomapa.app/` when no city.
+   - Canonical stability helps both classic indexing and LLM citation consistency (fewer URL variants for the same “city page”).
 5. `**sitemap.xml**` generated or maintained from the **same catalog** as slugs (keep in sync with code).
+   - Helps crawlers and AI agents discover the right entry URLs without guessing.
 6. **Parameter URL control** — keep `?lat=&lng=&z=` for shareability while preventing index bloat; internal links should prefer canonical slug URLs.
 7. **Internal linking** — city pages should link to related/popular nearby cities and hub entry points with descriptive anchors.
+   - Internal links also serve as “navigation hints” for AI agents crawling the site.
 8. **City page uniqueness standard** — avoid thin near-duplicate pages by requiring city-specific visible copy.
+   - For LLMs, uniqueness reduces hallucinated “same-page” summaries across different cities.

 ### Phase 3 checklist